 Online vs. traditional education: discipline

-Another thing to consider when deciding your college degree options is how much you are able to discipline yourself.
-Be honest with yourself: How much structure do you need in order to be a successful student?
-Are you the type of person who has a running to-do list every day and checks things off as you go?
-If so, maybe an online degree is a great pathway for you.
+Something else to consider while weighing your college options is how much you can discipline yourself.
+Do you need structure in order to be a successful student?
+Do you need a running to-do list every day to checks things off as you go?
+If so, an online degree may be a great pathway for you.

 Discipline is important for online degrees as well as for traditional, on-campus degrees.
 University of Louisville graduate Anita Hoag found the most success with a bit of both. “[Being an online college student] does require more discipline, but if you have the right technology tools … it can be a very rewarding experience,” Hoag adds.